Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

-For Model 1, the proposed heuristic has the best performance for all settings except for $t(3)$ errors with $\tau = 0.7$ and $n = 30, 60, T = 60$ where the two CV methods work better with CV--Spectral outperforming CV--kmeans.
-CV--Spectral shows better performance than CV--kmeans across the board.
+For Model 1, the proposed heuristic has the best performance for all settings except for $t(3)$ errors with $n = 30, 60, T = 60$ where the CV--Spectral outperforms slightly.
+CV--Spectral shows better performance than CV--kmeans consistently.
 We note that Model 1 is perfectly symmetric with an odd number of groups, this corresponds to a setting that is favorable for stability--based methods.
-Breaking this symmetry while keeping the same number of groups leads to surprising results, additional details are provided in the online supplement.
+Model 2 demonstrates a situation where stability based method performs badly.

 Model 2 corresponds to an even number of groups, and both CV methods fail in this setting because they always pick $2$ groups.
 In light of the findings in~\cite{ben2006sober}, this is not surprising; see also~\cite{von2010clustering}.
 The issue is that a wrong grouping with two groups corresponding to coefficients $(0.1,0.1), (0.2,0.2)$ in one group and $(3,3), (3.1,3.1)$ in the other is very stable under variations of the data which leads to confusion of the stability--based methods.
-In the online supplement, we plot the paths of cross-validated stability scores for different $n,T$ combinations and different realizations of the data (Figure~\ref{fig:4}).
+In the online appendix, we plot the paths of cross-validated stability scores for different $n,T$ combinations and different realizations of the data (Section~\ref{app:plots} Figure~\ref{fig:4}).
 For larger $T$ there is a local minimum at the true number of groups $G = 4$, but the global minima are always at $G = 2$.
 The proposed heuristic works reasonably well and is able to pick up the correct number of groups as $T$ increases.

-Model 3 corresponds to common slopes and group structure on the intercept (see also Example~\ref{ex:qrint}).
+Model 4 corresponds to common slopes and group structure on the intercept (see also Example~\ref{ex:qrint}).
 Since this setting was also considered in~\cite{gu2019panel}, we consider the information criterion proposed in there.
-Results for $\tau = 0.5$ and $\tau = 0.7$ are presented in Table~\ref{tab:model4estG0.5} and Table~\ref{tab:model4estG0.7} (deferred to the online supplement).
+Results are presented in Table~\ref{tab:model4estG0.5}.
 We also include cross--validation with spectral clustering, denoted by CV-spectral, for comparison.
 Note that CV--kmeans is not applicable in this setting.